Silent Prayer

 "Silent Prayer" is a song by American singer-songwriter Shanice featuring Johnny Gill.
-It was released in April 1992 as the third single from her debut album, Inner Child (1991).
+It was released in April 1992 as the third single from her second album, Inner Child (1991).
 The song peaked at number 31 on the US Billboard Hot 100 and number four on the Billboard Hot R&B/Hip-Hop Songs chart.

 Critical reception

 Michael Eric Dyson from Rolling Stone remarked that on the song, "Shanice is supported by Johnny Gill's earthy melisma."